Once a philosopher said, “Happiness is a state of mind”, so it totally depends on you, but here is my take at it:

 For some research schools, it is a must, the committee will not look at your application if you don’t have a post doc experience and for teaching positions, the committee could not care less.
 While, doing a post doc is always a plus, doing postdoc for more than three years negatively impact your application.
 If you have been to multiple research groups during your master’s and PhD studies and have mentoring experience, you can find a faculty position without a post doc.

 It varies significantly from one department to another.
-As an example, for an assistant professor in engineering, the starting annual salary is $80,000 to $95,000 on a nine month contract.
-You can get summer salary through external funding.
+As an example, for an assistant professor in engineering, the starting annual salary is $90,000 to $105,000 on a nine month contract.
+You can get summer salary through internal or external funding.
 The maximum summer salary you can give yourself is 1/3 of your annual salary.
-You can also supplement your academic year salary to 20 % if you get industry projects.
+You can also supplement your academic year salary to 20 % if you get industry/government projects.
 Government agencies like NSF/DOE/DOD do not like more than 2 months summer salary.
-The lecturer salary range is much wider, it varies from $40,000 to $80,000 depending on the department and school.
+The lecturer salary range is much wider, it varies from $50,000 to $80,000 depending on the department and school.

-A faculty with full teaching load teaches four classes per semester.
+A faculty with full teaching load teaches four courses per semester or 12 credits (3 credit per course).
 If you are in teaching schools and have research responsibilities, you will get one teaching release and you will be on 3 course per semester teaching load.
 If you are in R2 research schools, that will drop to 2 per semester and in R1, you will have one course per semester.
 Faculties can buy out a course with research money and teach no classes for a semester or a year.
+You can get one or two teaching releases the first semester you join the department to establish your research program.

 Preparing your application is a time consuming process.
 You need to spend your time wisely.
 I recommend applying to positions that you have a high chance of getting an interview.
 Read the requirements carefully, if you do not meet one of the required qualifications, I assure you, there will be 50 other candidates who do.
 Focus on the ones that exactly match your experience.
 Find the top 10 positions each month and apply to them that would be your weekend task for the next six months.